splitgraph/splitgraph.com/docs/repositories.md

 updated/inserted (upserted) or deleted.
 For deleted rows, only the primary key is recorded and the rest of the table is padded with `NULL`s.

-Splitgraph objects aren't always stored in the engine as tables: when an image is pushed to an external location, they are usually uploaded to an S3-compatible storage as compressed binary Postgres table dumps.
+Splitgraph objects aren't always stored in the engine: when an image is pushed to an external location, they are usually uploaded to an S3-compatible storage.